tomFlidr/ajax.js/README.md

 ```

 ### POST request
-Basic syntax - sttandard browser window.XMLHttpRequest object is returned
+Basic syntax - standard browser window.XMLHttpRequest object is returned
 ```
 var xhr = Ajax.post(
 	url,		// string, required
-	data, 		// object to be serialized, not required type, 		// string, not required
-	success, 	// function, not required
-	error, 		// function, not required
-	async, 		// boolean, not required
-	headers		// object, not required
+	data, 		// object (to be serialized), default: {}, not required type, 		// string, default: '' (result wil be evaluated or parsed by Content-Type HTTP header, not required success, 	// function, default: function(){}, not required error, 		// function, default: function(){}, not required async, 		// boolean, default: true, not required headers		// object, default: {}, not required
 );
 ```
-Full example
+Full example (create any *.html file in base project directory and paste this code into \<script\> tag:
 ```
 Ajax.post(
 	// required - relative or absolute path